Update about Pandemic EBT, or P-EBT Benefits as of December 22, 2020:

 Recently, states have been granted authority, pending federal approval, to provide eligible children P-EBT food benefits for the entire 2020-21 school year.
-This 2.0 version will provide benefits to new families (not just an extension of benefits to previously eligible families) BUT California is waiting for federal guidance.
+To provide P-EBT benefits for the 2020-21 school year, states must develop and submit a new P-EBT plan for federal approval.
+The CDSS and CDE are awaiting federal guidance and will be working collaboratively to develop and submit an approvable plan as soon as possible.
+More information will be shared here as soon as it’s available.
+This 2.0 version will provide benefits to new families (not just an extension of benefits to previously eligible families) BUT California has not yet completed the approval process.

 The application deadline was July 15, 2020.
 View website to get started >>